Cultural Revolution: Repression of ethnic minorities

 The Cultural Revolution wrought havoc on minority cultures and ethnicities.
 Languages and customs of ethnic minorities in China were labeled as part of the Four Olds, texts in ethnic languages were burned, and bilingual education was suppressed.
 In Inner Mongolia, some 790,000 people were persecuted during the Inner Mongolia incident.
 Of these, 22,900 were beaten to death, and 120,000 were maimed, during a witch hunt to find members of the alleged separatist New Inner Mongolian People's Revolutionary Party.
 In Xinjiang, copies of the Qur'an and other books of the Uyghur people were apparently burned.
 Muslim imams reportedly were paraded around with paint splashed on their bodies.
-In the ethnic Korean areas of northeast China, clashes took place.

 In Yunnan Province, the palace of the Dai people's king was torched, and a massacre of Muslim Hui people at the hands of the PLA in Yunnan, known as the Shadian incident, reportedly claimed over 1,600 lives in 1975.
 After the Cultural Revolution, the government gave reparations for the Shadian Incident, including the erection of a Martyr's Memorial in Shadian.

+In the ethnic Korean areas of northeast China, clashes took place.
+In Yanbian Korean Autonomous Prefecture, where freight trains trundled from China into North Korea, corpses of Koreans killed in the pitched battles of the Cultural Revolution were draped with revolutionary graffiti.
+The Governor, Zhu Dehai, an ethnic Korean, was branded as a traitor and a North Korean spy and was later purged.

 Concessions to minorities were abolished during the Cultural Revolution as part of the Red Guards' attack on the "Four Olds".
 People's communes, previously only established in parts of Tibet, were established throughout Tibet Autonomous Region in 1966, removing Tibet's exemption from China's land reform, and reimposed in other minority areas.
 The effect on Tibet was particularly severe as it came following the repression after the 1959 Tibetan uprising.
 The destruction of nearly all of its over 6,000 monasteries, which began before the Cultural Revolution, were often conducted with the complicity of local ethnic Tibetan Red Guards.
 Only eight were intact by the end of the 1970s.

 Many monks and nuns were killed, and the general population was subjected to physical and psychological torture.
 An estimated 600,000 monks and nuns lived in Tibet in 1950, but by 1979, most were dead, imprisoned or had disappeared.
 The Tibetan government in exile claimed that many Tibetans died from famines in 1961–1964 and 1968–1973 as a result of forced collectivization, however, the number of Tibetan deaths or whether famines, in fact, took place in these periods is disputed.
 Despite persecution, some local leaders and minority ethnic practices survived in remote regions.

 It was felt that pushing minority groups too hard would compromise China's border defenses.
 This was especially important as minorities make up a large percentage of the population that live in border regions.
 In the late 1960s, China experienced a period of strained relations with some of its neighbors, notably with the Soviet Union and India.